Cute Panda Bread in a Cone!

-The other day, I made this cute bread for my toddler for Children’s Day this year!
+I made this cute bread for my toddler for Children’s Day this year.

 Every year for Children’s Day, I will try to prepare some treats for her while she travels to her childcare centre.
 And she would be really happy, it’s like a treat day for them as they usually also have a party on that day.

-So when she saw this bread bun in cone that morning, she was really very happy and excited!
+So when she saw this cute panda bread in cone that morning, she was really very happy and excited!

 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！

 This recipe yields soft and moist bread buns, which appeals to the taste of (my) kids!
 You also do not make a large batch of buns with this recipe.
 So if you’d like to make more bread buns, simply double up the recipe.

 Just to mention, this bread recipe is very easy to shape, quite elastic and not sticky.
 It’s from a Taiwanese blogger, Kokoma 老师.
 I am such a fan of her that I bought most of her books!

 I changed the recipe slightly – substituted honey with sugar – and I like it better this way.
 However, the recipe might have contained a little bit more liquid (probably just so that it would still be moist the next day), which made the cone slightly soggy.
 So if you’d want, you can bake the buns in a muffin pan and then place the buns onto the cones separately.
 Or you can bake on the same day as you would eat them.